preethamam/PCL-FeatureBased-PointCloudRegistration/README.md

 ----
-# Note
-This program was developed in 2019.
-Further improvements will be made in the near future.

 # Known issues
 1. PCL visualization do not align the registered point clouds well ([Bad graphics](https://github.com/PointCloudLibrary/pcl/issues/3261#issuecomment-518360537)).
 See below figures: